 CHOCHO AND VITAMIN E

 After reading all about the amazing benefits of vitamin E you may look into purchasing a vitamin E supplement or skin care product.
 Keep in mind, any product with synthetically produced vitamin E (commonly labeled as dl-alpha tocopherol) will most likely be much less potent than naturally sourced vitamin E (commonly labeled as d-alpha-tocopherol).
-1 mg of naturally sourced vitamin E is as strong as 2 mg of synthetic vitamin E, so looking for natural sources will get you a higher quality more potent vitamin E. Our chocho is one of these amazing natural sources!
-One serving of our chocho has 3mg of vitamin E, or 20% of your daily value.
+1 mg of naturally sourced vitamin E is as strong as 2 mg of synthetic vitamin E, so looking for natural sources will get you a higher quality more potent vitamin E. Chocho is one of these amazing natural sources!
+One serving of Mikuna Chocho Superfood Protein has 3mg of vitamin E, or 20% of your daily value.
 Additionally, vitamin E consumed via chocho will be absorbed more into your system because chocho has fat in it, and the digestive tract requires fat to absorb vitamin E fully.
-You can also make a vitamin E rich face mask using our chocho, just add some water and apply to your face.
+You can also make a vitamin E rich face mask using Mikuna Chocho Superfood Protein Original, just add some water and apply to your face.
 Add some almond meal or sugar for a more exfoliating effect.
 In adding chocho to your daily routine you can rest assured that you are consuming natural, plant based, regenerative, bioactive vitamin E in addition to protein, healthy fats, fiber, calcium and magnesium.

 #vitaminE #chocho #mikunafoods #mikuna #plantbased #vegan #immunity #healthy #health #wellness #beauty #beautynutrition